-Your baby and you will discover together what works best for you both.
+You and your baby will discover together what works best for you both.
 Please bear in mind that massage is something you do with your infant, not to your infant.
 It is strongly suggested you seek guidance and education on massage techniques from a qualified baby massage therapist, midwife, or other healthcare professional to ensure you are doing it safely.
-A ten-minute massage, two or three times a week assists in strengthening the parent-infant relationship, babies love it, and it can assist in alleviating baby ailments too.
+A ten-minute massage, two or three times a week assists in strengthening the parent-infant relationship, babies love it, and it can help in alleviating baby ailments too.

 DISCLOSURE: I may be an affiliate for products that I recommend.
-If you purchase those items through my links I will earn a commission.
+If you purchase those items through my links, I will earn a commission.
 You will not pay more when buying a product through my link.
-In fact, I oftentimes am able to negotiate a lower rate (or bonuses) not available elsewhere.
+In fact, I often can negotiate a lower rate (or bonuses) not available elsewhere.

 Plus, when you order through my link, it helps me to continue to offer you lots of free stuff.
 Thank you, in advance for your support!